 Founding Executive Director

-Poland is a childhood survivor of a high-profile child abuse case and has since devoted her life and career to ending child abuse and neglect, and to healing cycles of violence.
-She has spent 19 years working in mental health and the nonprofit sector as a therapist, leaving the highly successful clinic she founded to assume the chief executive role at the Foundation, and leveraging her background in business management and program development.
-Poland travels nationally as a motivational speaker talking about the effects of trauma on children and families and has consulted within the legal system to advocate for change in the field and to develop greater understanding.
+Lori Poland is a childhood survivor of a high-profile child abuse case and has since devoted her life and career to ending child abuse and neglect, and to healing its cycles and ripple effects.
+She has spent her career working in mental health and the nonprofit sector as a therapist for children and families.
+Lori transitioned from therapy to assume the job of Executive Director for EndCAN, leveraging her background in business management and program development.
+Lori travels nationally as a motivational speaker talking about possibilities after trauma, becoming a transcender and the ripple effects of trauma on children and families, and has consulted within the legal system to advocate for change in the field and to develop greater understanding.

 Genevieve Rivera is a Dean’s Honors graduate holding a degree in Marketing and Media Communications.
 With a focus on public relations and nonprofit strategy, Genevieve brings her educational and practical experience to the EndCAN team.
 She exudes a strong empathy for the struggles, trials, and tribulations facing today’s children and has a deep commitment to help improve their quality of life.
 She believes this is possible through building a caring community of compassionate individuals dedicated to making a difference.

 As a mother, Genevieve understands the challenges that new parents face.
 She believes that through understanding, education, and child development awareness, we can prevent child abuse.

 Through partnership with the American Society for the Positive Care of Children and in depth volunteer work at a large school for the deaf and blind, she has witnessed first hand how love and positive care can impact children’s lives.